 In other words, once the producer sets things in motion, the director is in charge of taking the script from the beginning to the very end of the production process.

 Assisting a director in the control room is typically a technical director who operates the video switcher.
-(A rather elaborate version is shown on the right.)
+(An elaborate version is shown

 The technical director, or TD, is also responsible for coordinating the technical aspects of the production.